RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## Binding state from store

-To recover plugin state from shared Redux space, a plugin has to bind it, within Redux mapStateToProps method, using `pluginStateSelectors#getCriterionState` method.
+To recover the plugin's state from the shared Redux space, a plugin has to bind it, within Redux mapStateToProps method, using the `pluginStateSelectors#getCriterionState` method.
 State recovering is demonstrated in code below.

 ```jsx
 import { connect } from '@regardsoss/redux'